 Sample rarefying: This tab explains the basic logic behind rarefying samples in metagenomics studies, and allows users to choose the sampling depth (Figure 1).
 Users can control the number of times the samples are rarified.
 The documentation on this tab also acknowledges recent disagreement regarding the value of rarefying in metabarcoding and eDNA sequencing studies (McMurdie & Holmes (2014)), and allows users to proceed through the rest of the app without rarefying samples.

-Figure 1

-## PhantomJS not found.
-You can install it with webshot::install_phantomjs().
-If it is installed, please make sure the phantomjs executable can be found via the PATH variable.

 Figure 1: Taxon accumulation curve as shown in the first tab of ranacapa.